Image segmentation: the backbone of visual artificial intelligence?

 β

-Image segmentation is a technique used in visual computing to divide an image into different regions or segments, making it easier to detect objects, perform classification tasks and applications in fields such as computer vision, medical imaging, robotics and geological analysis.
+Image segmentation is a technique used in visual computing to divide an image into different regions or segments, facilitating object detection, π classification and applications in various fields such as computer vision, medical imaging, robotics and geological analysis.

 β